How to create credentials for Google APIs

 7. The list goes on and on

-But the problem is, it is not straightforward to generate API credentials for the above services of Google.
+But the problem is, it is not straightforward to generate API credentials for Google Services.

 We have to follow a specific process to be able to create API credentials.

-The process is usually spanned into four steps:
+The process is usually spanned into six steps:

 1. Create a Google account